-O The Japan Legal Support Center (Houterasu) cooperates with the General Incorporated Association Social Inclusion Support Center, which provides the telephone consultation service called the "Yorisoi Hot Line" that offers advice on issues faced in everyday life including sexual violence.
+O The Japan Legal Support Center (Houterasu) cooperates with the General Incorporated Association Social Inclusion Support Center, which provides the telephone consultation service called the "Yorisoi Hotline" that offers advice on issues faced in everyday life including sexual violence.

-The Yorisoi Hot Line project is subsidized by the Ministry of Health, Labour and Welfare, and provides services in nine languages (English, Chinese, Korean, Portuguese, Spanish, Thai, Tagalog, Vietnamese and Nepalese).
+The Yorisoi Hotline project is subsidized by the Ministry of Health, Labour and Welfare, and provides services in 10 languages (English, Chinese, Korean, Portuguese, Spanish, Thai, Tagalog, Vietnamese, Nepalese and Indonesia) as of the end of FY2020.